Buying a short-term health plan in West Virginia

 Limits on short-term plan duration in West Virginia

 Until October 2, 2018, federal rules limited short-term plans to three months and renewals were not permitted.
-But the Trump Administration’s new short-term insurance rules allow the plans to have initial durations of up to 364 days, and renewals are permitted as long as the total duration of the coverage doesn’t exceed 36 months.
+But the Trump Administration implemented new short-term insurance rules at that point, allowing the plans to have initial durations of up to 364 days.
+Renewals are permitted as long as the total duration of the coverage doesn’t exceed 36 months.

 Insurers that offer short-term plans in the state are required to file rates and plans with the West Virginia Office of the Insurance Commissioner.
 The state passed legislation (SB273) in 2018 designed to reduce opioid utilization, and the Office of the Insurance Commissioner confirmed that the insurance-related provisions of that bill do apply to short-term plans.